-Halal is a word of Arabic origin that encompasses a set of practices that pay tribute to a series of regulations permitted by Sharia that are generally followed by practitioners and adherents of Muslim culture.
-The literal translation of the term halal is “permissible.”
+Halal is a word of Arabic origin that encompasses a set of practices permitted by Sharia law followed by practitioners and adherents of Islam.
+The literal translation of the term halal is "permissible."
 However, the meaning and usage of this word can vary considerably between different Arabic-speaking communities and other Muslim communities that speak other languages.

 Definition of Halal and Haram